 Their discussion covers different laws concerning the information security community such as copyright law, the Computer Fraud and Abuse Act and Wire Fraud Act.
 Cecilia gives her take on the highly-publicized cases of Kevin Mitnick and Aaron Swartz and lastly, hacking the legal way.
 Here are highlights from this episode, and the dialogue has been edited for brevity.
 Let’s dive in:

 Undetected – a web security podcast is a Detectify production that uncovers different depths of web security.
-You can listen to the full length of Episode 5 on SimpleCast or your preferred podcast platform.
+You can watch the full length webcast over on Detectify Resources.

 Laura: Is hacking illegal?
 The word hacker has traditionally been linked with a lot of negative things and attributed to criminal activities.
 Today, hackers have become one of the most important things for improving information security.
 Detectify’s General Counsel, Cecilia Wik, and I will discuss what is legal or illegal hacking, and go back to some famous cases in the past.